ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/2-deploy-java.md

 java -version
 ```

-The output will look like this:
+Your output will look like this:

 ```bash
 openjdk version "21.0.3" 2024-04-16